-The Type SLAT54G relay was originally designed to operate in conjunction with Type SLYP, Type SLCN, Type SLC, Type SLA, and Type SSA relays in a directional comparison scheme for series compensated lines.
-The following is a listing of the various output functions together with a general description of their intended uses.
+The Type SLAT51L relay was originally designed to operate in conjunction with Type SLYP, Type SLCN, Type SLA, and Type SSA relays in a directional comparison scheme for series compensated lines, uncompensated lines or lines adjacent to series compensated lines.
+Two SCR outputs are provided for tripping the associated breakers.
+A number of output contacts are also available; please refer to the overall logic diagram and logic description supplied with each scheme to determine which outputs have been supplied, and their specific uses in the scheme.